Eggii/reino88-net-app/README.md

 ## Installing

-Main task and app explanation is in App_Data folder You should have installed Visual Studio 2017.
+Main task and app explanation is in App_Data folder.

+You should have installed Visual Studio 2017.
 Depending on your machine you may need to do some extra steps.

 ##Deployment